microsoft/fluentui/rfcs/convergence/native-element-props.md

 - All native props are forwarded to the primary slot, _except_ `className` and `style`.
 - The `className` and `style` props are _always_ forwarded to the `root` slot.
-- Both `root` and the primary slot are exposed as props, to allow for props to be explicitly set on those slots.
+- Both `root` and the primary slot are exposed as props:
+  - For the `root` slot, all native props can be set on the slot.
+  - For the primary slot, only `className` and `style` can be set on the slot.
 - The primary slot is intrinsic to the component, and is part of how it works.
 Users cannot designate a different slot as primary.

 See [Usage examples](#Usage-examples) below for examples of how this works.